USS Barb (SS-220): Post-war history

 Returning to the United States after the cessation of hostilities, Barb was placed in commissioned reserve on 9 March 1946 and decommissioned reserve on 12 February 1947 at New London, Connecticut.
 On 3 December 1951, she was recommissioned and assigned to the Atlantic Fleet, operating out of Key West, Florida.
 She was again decommissioned on 5 February 1954 and underwent the Greater Underwater Propulsion Power Program (GUPPY) conversion.
 Recommissioned on 3 August 1954, she served with the Atlantic Fleet until 13 December 1954, when she was decommissioned a final time and loaned to Italy under the Mutual Defense Assistance Program.

 Enrico Tazzoli (S 511)

 The submarine was renamed Enrico Tazzoli (S 511) by the Italian Navy, after Enrico Tazzoli, an Italian priest.

-The submarine was eventually sold for scrap in 1972 for approximately $100,000 (currently $).
+The submarine was eventually sold for scrap in 1972 for approximately $100,000.
 Admiral Fluckey noted that, had the crew known of this, they would have bought the sub and brought her back to the U.S. to serve as a museum ship.